jlipps/yiewd/README.md

 Yiewd
 =====

+> **DEPRECATION NOTICE**: This package is no longer necessary.
+Use wd's promise-based driver (or another promise-based driver) and Node's built-in `async/await` functionality instead.
+README and code left intact below for posterity.

 Yiewd is a [Wd.js](https://github.com/admc/wd) wrapper that uses V8's new generators for cleaner code!
 It's called `yiewd` because it uses the new `yield` syntax with `wd`. `yield` + `wd` = `yiewd`.
 Amazing, right?
 And a great